ianjure/ianjure/README.md

 👋 Hi, I’m Ian!
 A Python Developer and an aspiring Data Scientist.

-👀 I’m interested in Machine Learning, Python Development, and Computer Vision stuff.
+👀 I’m interested in Machine Learning, Deep Learning and Python Development.

 ## **Project Lists**
 | MACHINE LEARNING ||